-The testing for all pollutants was performed in accordance with USEPA methods and the approved test protocol.
-The engine-generator set was operated within 10% of maximum output (800 kW generator output for CAT® G3516 RICE) and no variations from normal operating conditions occurred during the engine test periods.
+The testing for all pollutants was performed in accordance with USEPA methods and the approved Stack Test Protocol.
+The RICE-generator sets were operated within 10% of maximum output and no variations from normal operating conditions occurred during the engine test periods.